NocturnalLyfe/REPO-Speech2TTS/README.md

 - Your actual voice is muted when STT is enabled (only TTS is broadcast)
 - Toggle on/off with a single keypress
 - Text appears in game chat for all players to see
+- Flexible model support - use small, medium, or large models
 - No performance impact

 ## Installation